 Allergies are one of the most common health issues that affect our dogs.
 Countless dog owners are doing their best to battle this problem and increase their dog's quality of life.
 Skin allergies, food allergies, and respiratory allergies are becoming so common that many puppies are already genetically predisposed to them.
-As most traditional veterinary treatments include strong medication with many potential adverse effects, holistic veterinarians lean toward gentler and more natural approaches.
+As most traditional veterinary treatments include strong medication with many potential adverse effects, holistic veterinarians lean toward gentler and more natural approaches to relieve allergy symptoms.

 Quercetin is a natural pigment found in a variety of colorful fruits and vegetables, such as apples, broccoli, berries, and more.
 This pigment (also known as flavonoid) is a powerful antioxidant that is blowing away scientists worldwide and making us wonder: could this be the allergy relief, so many dogs need and deserve?

 While traditional veterinary medicine focuses mainly on masking the allergy symptoms, holistic veterinary medicine focuses more on healing the cause.
 Both have their place, and both can help our dogs, but when we're talking about allergies, it's almost impossible to help our dogs long-term without approaching the issue holistically.
 Most dog owners don't know how allergies develop in the first place, which is why we become so fixated on our dog's symptoms – we just want the scratching to go away, but we're missing the complete picture.

 Allergies arise as a combination of genetic and environmental factors.
 The immune system perceives a non-threatening substance in the environment as dangerous and responds to it by releasing an inflammatory chemical called histamine into the blood, which results in an allergic reaction.
 The most noticeable symptoms often include diarrhea and vomiting or itchy skin with visible changes (redness, bumps, hair loss, etc.).